SixArm/startup-business-guide/topics/chief-operating-officer/index.md

 The Chief Operating Officer (COO) is a high-level executive who is responsible for overseeing the day-to-day operations of a company.
 Their primary role is to ensure that the company is running efficiently and effectively, and that it is meeting its strategic goals.

-Here are some of the typical responsibilities of a COO:
+**Responsibilities:**

-* Developing and implementing business strategies: The COO works closely with the CEO and other senior executives to develop and implement the company's strategic plan.
-They are responsible for identifying operational goals and ensuring their achievement.
+* **Develop and implement business strategies:** Work closely with the CEO and other senior executives to develop and implement the company's strategic plan.
+Identify operational goals and ensure their achievement.

-* Managing the company's resources: The COO is responsible for managing the company's resources, including people, technology, and financial resources.
-They work to ensure that the company is making the best use of its resources.
+* **Manage the company's resources:** Managing the company's people, practices, and property.
+Work to ensure that the company is making the best use of its resources.

-* Overseeing day-to-day operations: The COO is responsible for ensuring that the company's daily operations run smoothly.
-They work to improve operational efficiency and ensure that the company is delivering high-quality products or services.
+* **Oversee day-to-day operations:** Ensure the company's daily operations run smoothly.
+Work to improve operational efficiency, and to ensure the company is delivering high-quality products or services.

-* Developing and implementing policies and procedures: The COO is responsible for developing and implementing policies and procedures that govern the company's operations, such as complying with laws and regulations, and operating in an ethical and sustainable manner.
+* **Manage practices:** Develop and implement practices, policies, and procedures that govern the company's operations, such as complying with laws and regulations, and operating in an ethical and sustainable manner.

-* Measuring and reporting on performance: The COO is responsible for measuring the company's performance and reporting on it to the CEO and other senior executives.
-They use metrics and key performance indicators (KPIs) to evaluate the company's performance and identify areas for improvement.
+* **Measure and report on performance:** Measure the company's performance, and report on it to the CEO and other senior executives.
+Use metrics and key performance indicators (KPIs) to evaluate the company's performance, and to identify areas for improvement.